-1. For all matters within the Board's jurisdiction, the Board shall cause a public hearing to be scheduled and shall decide the matter following such public hearing.
-Upon receipt of the application or appeal, the owner of the effective party shall be notified and the The Board shall give notice of the date, time and place of hearing in a manner prescribed in Article, Section 3.3.
-Article 16, Section 16.9.2(1), as well as personal notice to the interested parties no later than fifteenve (15) days preceding the hearing date, in accordance with Article 3, Section 3.3.B Article 16, Section 16.9.2(4) of the Comprehensive Zoning Ordinance.
-Such a hearing shall be held within forty-five (45) days following the receipt of the application in correct form, and a decision on the disposition of the matter shall be given within a period of forty-five (45) days following the hearing date.
+- 1. For all matters within the Board's jurisdiction, the Board shall cause a public hearing to be scheduled and shall decide the matter following such public hearing.
+Upon receipt of the application or appeal, the owner of the effective party shall be notified and the Board shall give notice of the date, time and place of hearing in a manner prescribed in Article 3, Section 3.3., as well as personal notice to the interested parties no later than fifteen (15) days preceding the hearing date, in accordance with Article 3, Section 3.3.B of the Comprehensive Zoning Ordinance.
+Such a hearing shall be held within forty-five (45) days following the receipt of the application in correct form, and a decision on the disposition of the matter shall be given within a period of forty-five (45) days following the hearing date. - 2.
+At the hearing, any party may appear in person, by agent, by representative or by attorney.

-- 2. At the hearing, any party may appear in person, by agent, by representative or by attorney. - 3.
-The Board's agenda shall be posted in the following places five (5) working days before each regular meeting. - a.
-At the entrance to the City Planning Commission's office (Suite 7W03, City Hall). - b.
+- 3. The Board's agenda shall be posted in the following places five (5) working days before each regular meeting. - a.
+The entrance to the City Planning Commission's office (Suite 7W03, City Hall). - b.
 The main lobby of City Hall.